ecadlabs/signatory/README.md

 ### Tezos Address Types

-In Tezos, the signing algorithm you can infer from the first three characters of an address.
+In Tezos, you can infer the signing algorithm from the first three characters of an address.
 For example, an address beginning with `tz3` uses the P-256 algorithm.
-HSM's and Cloud-based HSM's have support for a subset of the three algorithms supported by Tezos.
+HSMs and Cloud-based HSMs have support for a subset of the three algorithms supported by Tezos.

 * `tz1` - [Ed25519](https://ed25519.cr.yp.to/)
 * `tz2` - [Secp256k1](https://en.bitcoin.it/wiki/Secp256k1) __aka: P256K__